AlexisTM/Simple-Json-PHP/README.md

 Licence
 --------

 This work is under MIT licence.
-Short version : You have to add Alexis Paques in the credits but you can use it for closed-source commercial project.
+Short version: You have to add Alexis Paques in the credits but you can use it for closed-source commercial project.

 What next ?
 ---------